posmocoop/bike-index/photo_upload/README.md

 - neighborhood (optional)
 - city
 - country_code, Alpha-2 ISO-Code
+- created_at
+- update_at
+- deleted_at

+**NOTE:**
-Will be displayed as "Zürich, CH", "Berlin, DE", "Paris, FR" (not editable)
+City, country_code will be displayed as "Zürich, CH", "Berlin, DE", "Paris, FR" (not editable) Exif_datetime will be displayed as "DD.MM.YYYY, HH:MM", zeroes are stripped

 ### Update of the database
 User B (or user A) populates the csv.
 Then the database is updated, either via pgadmin or via expert view.